Hammerwatch

-Hammerwatch is a 2013 hack and slash and action-adventure game developed and published by Swedish studio Crackshell.
+Hammerwatch is a 2013 hack and slash and action-adventure game by Swedish studio Crackshell.
 It was released for Linux, Microsoft Windows and OS X in August 2013, followed by released for Nintendo Switch, PlayStation 4 and Xbox One in December 2017.
-It also has the sequel Heroes of Hammerwatch.
+It was followed by Heroes of Hammerwatch and Hammerwatch 2.

 Gameplay

 The gameplay of the game is similar to Diablo and other hack and slash video games.
 The player is in a castle and must kill hundreds of enemies.
 Like in the first edition of Diablo, there are no skill trees in Hammerwatch.
 The player buys skills from traders across the maps.
 Hammerwatch has six character classes: paladin, wizard, ranger, thief, warlock and priest.

 Development

 The game was developed by Jochum Skoglund and Niklas Myrberg.
 It was mainly inspired by the Gauntlet games.

 The game was put on Steam Greenlight and was accepted on 17 April 2013.
 A first beta was released in February 2013.

 The game was released on 12 August 2013 on Steam and the DRM-free store gog.com.